Harry Potter Filming Locations in Lacock

 Obviously, this is ideal for big Harry Potter fans like us!

-In this blog weāre going to review some of the Lacock Abbey andĀ Lacock Village Harry Potter filming locations.
+In this blog we’re going to review some of the Harry Potter Filming Locations in Lacock Abbey and Lacock Village.
+Plus, we’ll tell you where they appear on screen.

 What we did at the weekend: